 Delinquent & Amended Returns: Filing delinquent or amended returns are often the first step in establishing a true and accurate tax liability.
 If a taxpayer has a filing obligation but fails to file, the IRS can file a return for them.
 If you have returns that need preparing, I can help no matter the number of years involved.
 I will also review all filed returns for accuracy.
 If you are entitled to a deduction or credit missing on the original return, I can prepare amended returns so that you can legally and ethically lower your tax liability.

 Tax Fraud & Evasion: There are several different types of tax crimes.
-You may be guilty of committing a tax crime if you intentionally avoid paying taxes by intentionally submitting false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, or claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
+You may be guilty of committing a tax crime if you intentionally avoid paying taxes by knowingly and intentionally filing false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
 A criminal tax investigation for tax fraud or tax evasion is a very serious matter.
-If you are the subject of a criminal tax investigation or are seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
+If you are the subject of a criminal tax investigation or seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
 Call today for an initial consultation.

 Collection Due Process Appeals: Not all IRS matters can be handled through the mail or over the phone.
 For those times, the IRS may allow for what is known as a Collections Due Process (“CDP”) Appeal.
 The CDP Appeal sends that matter to a specific IRS officer, where the goal is to facilitate a resolution through one-on-one interactions.
 Negotiation is an incredibly important part of the CDP Appeal, and my expertise allows me to negotiate the most favorable settlements available.